berayboztepe/Binary_Classification/README.md

 ![](img/VGG16_base+own_classifier.jpg)

 * This is our own classifier.
 We've added input layers and with flatten, it has become 512 layers, 256 hidden layers and its activation function is Rectifier (relu) and 1 output layer with sigmoid activation function.
 With this model, we did the training.
-After the training completed, we unfrozen the top layers which and tune the model with them to get more efficient model.
+After the training completed, we unfrozen the top layers and tune the model with them to get more efficient model.

 ```python
 def freezeModel(baseModel):